-Humility – Reflection on Matthew 18:1-5, 10 ~
+Humility – Reflection on Matthew 18:1-5, 10

-From a spiritual distance, I have witnessed various holy people’s humility.
-In Jesus’s name, they have all become, as in today’s reading, part of the community raising the lowest up.
-Worldliness can draw us away from wanting to become like Jesus’s example of children.
-This is especially difficult for wealthy people who are sometimes linked to capitalism and free markets, so there is a belief they have no compassion.
-However, the movement to become like a child is possible.
-I have seen significant generosity of time, talent, and treasures from wealthy people.
-They are participating in the rebalance of humility, selfishness, and greed so that loving God and neighbor comes first.
-Transformations that Jesus suggests are occurring from the heart.
-My observation is that people who can help those less fortunate can become humble when God is gently introduced into their lives.
+Have you witnessed various holy people’s humility?
+With Jesus, they have all become part of the community raising the lowest up.
+Unfortunately, distractions like worldliness can draw us away from wanting to be like Jesus’s example of children.
+There is a perception that wealthy people have no compassion, which is a generality that should be avoided.
+We should remember that the movement to become like a child is possible for anyone.
+Many wealthy people participate in rebalancing humility, selfishness, and greed so that loving God and neighbor begins to come first.
+Undoubtedly, people who can help those less fortunate become deeply humbled when God and caring for those with little are gently introduced into their lives.

 Jesus and the Little Child by James Tissot,